jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 You need to update lukeghg package from GitHub whenever someone has made changes and pushed the work there.
 Otherwise changes will not appear available in the virtual environment,

-Remember to activate the virtual environment (check your prompt).
+Remember to activate the virtual environment if needed (check your prompt). the `~` character refers to your home directory.

 		prompt% source ~/lukeghg/bin/activate
 		(lukeghg) prompt%